 Animal Damage Control (ADC) utilizes professional Service Dogs for a variety of wildlife management functions.
 Each dog is trained utilizing its individual strengths to assist our field teams in managing predator conflict security, migratory birds conflict mitigation, urban coyote conflict mitigation and any problem pest situation which benefits from service dog use.
 The dogs perform many tasks, using their keen sense of smell, natural hunting instinct and ability to take precise direction, ADC has developed a series of procedures which act to manage conflict humanely and without lethal intervention.
-Below is a list highlighting some of the many jobs ADC service dogs perform on a daily basis.
+Below is a list highlighting some of the many jobs ADC service dogs perform daily.

 - Identify active dens, nests, and travel routes used by wildlife